Baylor vs. Michigan State: Sportsbook promo codes, odds, spread, over/under - December 16

 - Odds to win the national championship: +2000

-- With odds of +2000, Baylor has been given a 4.8% chance of winning the national championship.
+- Baylor has a 4.8% chance of winning the national championship, based on its moneyline odds.

+- The Spartans' national championship odds have fallen from +1600 at the start of the season to +2500, the -biggest change among all teams.

 Check out all the futures bets available at BetMGM!